 Since Xlogic’s feature-packed plans provide generous resource allocations, it’s not surprising that the prices are high.
 However, if you need less than 16 GB SSD storage and fewer than 5 domains (which is more than enough for most everyday webmasters), the base plan is good value for money.

 A free SSL certificate is always included, but you will need to purchase a domain name or pay to transfer your existing domain to Xlogic.
 You can only purchase plans on one-year terms, which is quite restrictive compared to many shared hosting companies.

-A personal gripe of mine is the number of paid add-ons in the checkout process.
-I don’t mind paying extra for additional storage, but I believe that backups and website transfers should always be included.
+A personal annoyance for me is the abundance of paid add-ons during the checkout process.
+I don’t have a problem with paying for extra storage, but I firmly believe that backups and website transfers should be included as standard.